JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ```

 In case you didnt know - If you get a Metamask wallet for Ethereum, you can make [a Web3](https://jalcocert.github.io/JAlcocerT/guide-web3/) and publish via [ENS (what) instead of the DNS (where)](https://jalcocert.github.io/JAlcocerT/guide-web3/#ens-vs-unstoppable-domains).

+Anyways, most of the time we are just tinkering with [regular DNS networking](https://jalcocert.github.io/JAlcocerT/web-domain-basics/#conclusions)

 Also, DeFi and protocols like UniSwap (v4) gave me a lot to think about: